Touch screen and stylus responsive.

 Consequently, efforts to improve education in Haitian schools are challenged by the increasing costs of working within the Haitian economy.
 Even though to some extent these costs are ameliorated by a strong dollar, the ever present necessity is to find additional funds that cover the cost increases.
 The Haitian Education Support Team depends on your donations to sustain our work in Haiti through the Bureau d'Education (Education Office) of the Diocese of Hinche.

-This site illustrates through charts the cost of supporting the Bureau d'Education and its efforts to unite the parochial schools into a coherent, standards driven school system and to improve the quality of the education in the schools.
+This site illustrates through charts and tables the cost of supporting the Bureau d'Education and its efforts to unite the parochial schools into a coherent, standards driven school system and to improve the quality of the education in the schools.